-MATH 670 Computational Methods Mathematics I (3 Hours): This course is designed to give an overview of the design, analysis and implementation of the most fundamental numerical techniques in numerical linear algebra, the interpolation of functions, and the evaluation of integrals.
+MATH 670 (3) Computational Methods in Mathematics I. This course is designed to give an overview of the design, analysis and implementation of the most fundamental numerical techniques in numerical linear algebra, the interpolation of functions, and the evaluation of integrals.
 This course in most part will depend on programming with MATLAB and/ or C++.
 While we present many MATLAB examples throughout the course, students are strongly advised to have some previous programming experience in any computer programming language.

-MATH 671 Computational Methods in Mathematics II (3 Hours): This course is a continuation of MATH 770.
-Topics covered includes introduction to mathematical and computational problems arising in the context of molecular biology.
+MATH 671 (3) Computational Methods in Mathematics II.
+This course is a continuation of MATH 770.
+Topics covered include introduction to mathematical and computational problems arising in the context of molecular biology.
 Theory and applications of combinatorics, probability, statistics, geometry, and topology to problems ranging from sequence determination to structure analysis.
 The course depends on parallel and distributed programming.

-STAT 661 Advanced Probability and Statistics (3 Hours): Prerequisite: Mathematics 532 or approval of department.
+STAT 661 (3) Advanced Probability and Statistics.
+Prerequisite: Mathematics 532 or approval of the department.
 Basic concepts of probability theory, distribution functions and characteristics functions, central limit problem, modern statistical inference, analysis, variance, and decision functions.

-STAT 672 Computational Statistics (3 Hours): Prerequisite: Departmental approval.
+STAT 672 (3) Computational Statistics.
+Prerequisite: Departmental approval.
 This course teaches students to use R, SAS, SPSS and write programs for basic data analysis, simple and multiple regressions, factor analysis, principal component analysis, model selection, variance analysis as well as modeling data and implementations of simulation through random number generating, Monte Carlo method and bootstrapping.

-MATH 673 Quantitative Exploration of Data (3 Hours): This course covers how to analyze and mine data with the Structured Query Language (SQL).
+MATH 673 (3) Quantitative Exploration of Data.
+This course covers how to analyze and mine data with the Structured Query Language (SQL).
 Understand SQL fundamentals, and then advance into the uses of SQL data analysis and data mining with real applications.
 Learn to use Microsoft Excel to further analyze, manipulate and present your data exploration and data-mining findings in tabular and graphical formats.
 Students will be exposed to Extreme Science and Engineering Discovery Environment (XSEDE).

-CSC 511/CSC 611 Parallel and Distributed Computing (3 Hours): Prerequisite: CSC 512 Computer Architecture or approval of Department.
+CSC 511/CSC 611 (3) Parallel and Distributed Computing.
+Prerequisite: CSC 512 Computer Architecture or approval of Department.
 The course introduces the concepts and design of parallel and distributed computing systems.
 Topics covered include Data versus control parallelism (SIMD/Vector, Pipelines, MIMD, Multi-core, GPU); Shared versus distributed memory (SMP and NUMA), Message passing Interface (MPI) and Topologies; Parallel and distributed algorithms: Paradigms, Models and Complexity, Scheduling, Synchronization, Deadlock detection, Fault tolerance and Load balancing.

-MATH 543 Numerical Analysis (3 Hours): This course covers elements of error analysis, real roots of an equation, polynomial approximation by finite difference and least square methods, interpolation, quadrature, numerical solution of ordinary differential equations, and numerical solutions of systems of linear equations.
+MATH 543 (3) Numerical Analysis.
+This course covers elements of error analysis, real roots of an equation, polynomial approximation by finite difference and least square methods, interpolation, quadrature, numerical solution of ordinary differential equations, and numerical solutions of systems of linear equations.
 Students are expected to use MATLAB and other program languages to solve problems numerically.

-MATH 561-562 Probability and Statistics I-II.
-(3-3 Hours): Prerequisite: Mathematics 532 or approval of department.
+MATH 561-562 (3-3) Probability and Statistics I-II.
+Prerequisite: Mathematics 532 or approval of department.
 Basic concepts of measure theory and integration axiomatic foundations of probability theory, distribution functions and characteristics functions, central limit problem, modern statistical inference, analysis, variance, decision functions.

-MATH 571 Advanced Numerical Analysis I (3 Hours): This course is an introduction to parallel computer programming for numerical calculations, round-off error, approximation and interpolation, numerical quadrature, and solution of ordinary differential equations.
+MATH 571 (3) Advanced Numerical Analysis I. This course is an introduction to parallel computer programming for numerical calculations, round-off error, approximation and interpolation, numerical quadrature, and solution of ordinary differential equations.

-MATH 572 Numerical Analysis II (3 Hours): This course is a continuation of MATH 625.
+MATH 572 (3) Numerical Analysis II.
+This course is a continuation of MATH 625.
 Topics covered include iterative solution of systems of nonlinear equations, evaluation of eigenvalues and eigenvectors of matrices, applications to simple partial differential equations and quantitative exploration of data.